Adidem23/ChainSailor/README.md

 - It is Metamask Interaction tool which interacts with metamask and simplify transactions and blocknumber data .
 It uses <strong>Enchantmask</strong> npm package created by me for the interaction .

 # NFT-playground :
-- It is AI NFT minter which takes your Prompt and creates its image with stable Diffusion and we can mint that given Image and import it as token in metamask
+- It is AI NFT minter which takes your Prompt and creates its image with stable Diffusion and we can mint that given Image and import it as token in metamask .

+# IPFS :
+- This provides one click IPFS deployment .
+For now It only porvides deployment for text but in next days it will of file and text

 # Built With
  <div>